 More than meets the eye.

-For nearly a decade, IV has explored the potential of metamaterials—a new class of synthetic materials engineered to have properties not found in nature.
+For more than a decade, IV has explored the potential of metamaterials—a class of synthetic materials engineered to have properties not found in nature.
 For example, metamaterials can manipulate incoming electro-magnetic radiation such as light or radio waves to redirect it in a variety of potentially useful ways.

 An advanced nuclear energy solution that presents a new path toward an affordable, safe form of carbon-free energy.